andybala/curiousily.github.com/_posts/2016-12-14-about-time-part-2.markdown

 # How important is this task, really?

 This one appears to be infinitely complex, at least to me.
-We need to restrain that beast with constraints.
+We need to restrain the beast with constraints.
 Small bits of randomness and user input can help a lot.
-If a task is going to help you achieve some goal - by any means, it is important!
+If a task is going to help you achieve some goal - by all means, it is important!
 If a task is marked as important by the user - it is important!
 Are we done here?
 Not yet!

 Let's say that it is important to create the cake for your mom's birthday party.
 Shopping at the grocery store might not seem as or more important at first.
 Still, you need all the sugary stuff to make that cake.
 The priority of buying groceries just went high.
 More importantly, you have to do that one first.